MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M07L01_Flow.md

 >   Replace crXXX\_ with your unique prefix and type a **space** at the end of
 >   the expression.

 15. Select the **Expression** tab of the **Dynamics Content** pane.
 If you do not see the Dynamic Content pane pop up at this time, you may need to zoom out.
-(Sometimes changing the resoultion to 1600 * 900 may solve this issue)
+(Sometimes changing the display resoultion to higher (Ex: 1600 * 900) may solve this issue)

 16. Type **utcNow()** and click **OK.** (There should be a space before the utcnow() expression in your formula.)